carpentries/instructor-training/episodes/03-terms.md

 > ## Other Perspectives
 >
-> There are many other perspectives outside cognitivist theory ---
+> There are many other perspectives outside cognitivist theory---see
-> see [this site][learning-theories] for summaries.
+> [this site][learning-theories] for summaries.
 > Besides cognitivism,
 > those encountered most frequently include *behaviorism*
 > (which treats education as stimulus/response conditioning),